lindsd1111/PgMO/README.md

 # PgMO
 <h2>PgMO Portfolio Tracker<h2>
-<p>This is a repository to share code files with Melissa Miller's MarComm Dev team.<p>
+<p>This is a repository to share code files with Melissa Miller's MarComm Dev team.</p>